This summary information comes from Fass 2015 and the risk is from the report from Goodpoint.

 There is a risk of selection for antibiotic resistance with the concentrations measured in Swedish wastewater treatment plants.

-Erythromycin is included in the Stockholm County Council's table of pharmaceuticals with risk for negative environmental impact according to the environmental programme 2017–2021.
-Erythromycin has been detected in treated wastewater in Stockholm County at the beginning of the last five-year period (2012–2016).
+Erythromycin is included in Region Stockholm's table of pharmaceuticals with risk for negative environmental impact according to the environmental programme 2017–2021.
+Erythromycin has been detected in treated wastewater in Region Stockholm.

-Is recommended in The Wise list.
+Erythromycin is recommended in the Wise list.
 Environmental classification of pharmaceuticals is taken into consideration, sometimes with other environmental aspects, when selecting pharmaceuticals for the Wise list.
 When comparable pharmaceuticals are equivalent to medical effects, safety and pharmaceutical efficacy, environmental impact and price are considered.

 Concrete proposal for erythromycin